sinohope/sinohope.github.io/openloop/description.md

 Roles: User U, Exchange E, Custody Platform C.

 Main Exchange Account: Abbreviated as MEA.
-It is an account opened by User U on the exchange E, usually uniquely identified by an appkey.
+It is an account opened by User U on the exchange E, usually uniquely identified by an API KEY.

 Collateral Vault Account: Abbreviated as CVA.
 When User U needs to map assets to Exchange E, a CVA is created on Custody Platform C. CVA and MEA achieve a one-to-one mapping.
 The unique ID of CVA is collateralId.